avignal1/project3/Project Plan.md

 ## Overview
 We are building an e-commerce on blockchain using a smart contract in solidity.
-Our goal would be to use the 1155 ERC standards to buy and sell both fungible and non-fungible items.
+Our goal would be to use the ERC721 standards to buy and sell  non-fungible items.
 The buyers and sellers will be able to use our service on interfaces designed using UI/UX.
 We are going to be an open source market but our sellers will be protected from their intellectual property being stolen.

 ## Question to Answer